uptonking/note4yaoo/note-react-alternatives-rewrite-toc.md

     - hooks 已经支持了
   - [What's the tradeoff?](https://github.com/NervJS/nerv/issues/10)
     - for Nerv, compatible with React is our main goal, by doing that, we can sacrifice performance and size.
+    - Is there any react's feature you don't and won't support definitely?
+      - React Fiber and React Native.
+I afraid we will stick with stack reconciler instead of fiber.

 - https://github.com/Ajaxy/teact
   - super-performant web framework with zero dependencies implementing React paradigm.